Breaking News | Stakeholders advocate increased budgetary allocation to health

 “The budget needs to represent these new priorities of the country.
 Moving forward I will say the budget for 2021 should reflect these same priorities which the government has said.
 I think the government has gone a major step in that direction through the basic health care provision fund.”

-Representing the Minister of Health, Dr. Osagie Ehanire, the Permanent Secretary of the Federal Ministry of Health, Mr. Abdulaziz Mashi, while speaking with newsmen said: “We know that government funding is very scarce so there is a need to prioritise and utilise every kobo that is available at every government institution.
+Representing the Minister of Health, Dr. Osagie Ehanire, the Permanent Secretary of the Federal Ministry of Health, Mr. Abdulaziz Mashi, while speaking with newsmen, stated: “We know that government funding is very scarce so there is a need to prioritise and utilise every kobo that is available at every government institution.

 “There is a need for the government to finance health.
 The coming of covid-19 this year shows how health in the whole world is affected, even at the economic level, and has made the government inject so much.